devasheeshG/inspur-mgmnt-app/README.md

 ### Fan Control Card
 - Auto/Manual mode toggle switch
 - Mode indicator (orange for Auto, blue for Manual)
+- **Set All Fans slider** (purple, manual mode only):
+  - Quickly set all 8 fans to the same speed
+  - Concurrent API calls for fast updates
+  - Loading spinner during operation
 - 8 individual fan sliders (only active in Manual mode)
 - Current RPM and percentage display for each fan
 - Tortoise/hare speed icons